We want everyone to enjoy a safe stay in Suffolk. Here you can read top tips from the NHS for enjoying summer safely in Suffolk. more>

 With over 3,801 km², encompassing gentle footpaths, stunning coastal views, and exciting cycle trails, there’s more than enough Suffolk to go around.
 So, help everyone to enjoy a little slice of our beautiful county safely by following the simple steps below…

 Respect the wildlife.
-Nature may have recolonised some areas, so please tread carefully and look out for wildlife that has moved into unexpected places during lockdown.
+Nature may have recolonised some areas, so please tread carefully and look out for wildlife that has moved into unexpected places during the lockdown.
 Please keep your dog on the lead and stick to footpaths and bridleways so as not to disturb ground-nesting birds and other wildlife.

 Respect our local communities by sticking to the Public Right of Way (footpaths and bridleways), keeping dogs on the lead, not picnicking on private land, not parking outside people’s houses, and taking your litter home.